Clinical Informatics, Data Science and Artificial Intelligence Pathway

-The Clinical Informatics and Data Science (CI-DS) Pathway is an introduction to the fields of Clinical Informatics and Data Science.
-It is intended as an opportunity for learners to learn basic concepts, principals, and skills in these fields, as well as act as a resource to help them consider and pursue careers in these areas.
+The Clinical Informatics, Data Science, and Artificial Intelligence (CIDS-AI) Pathway is an introduction to the fields of Clinical Informatics, Data Science, and Artificial Intelligence.
+It is intended as an opportunity for learners to learn basic concepts, principals, and skills in these fields, as well as act a resource to help them consider and pursue careers in these areas.

 1